vinniefalco/LuaBridge/README.md

 Both data and properties can be marked as _read-only_ at the time of registration.
 This is different from `const`; the values of these objects can be modified on the C++ side, but Lua scripts cannot change them.

-For brevity of exposition, in the examples that follow the C++ code samples assume that a `using namespace luabridge` declarations is in effect.
+For brevity of exposition, in the examples that follow the C++ code samples assume that a `using namespace luabridge` declaration is in effect.

 ### Namespaces

 All LuaBridge registrations take place in a _namespace_, which loosely resembles a C++ namespace in Lua.
 When we refer to a _namespace_ we are always talking about a namespace in the Lua sense, which is implemented using tables.
-The Lua namespace does not need to correspond to a C++ namespace, in fact no C++ namespace declarations need to exist at all unless you want them too.
-LuaBridge namespaces are used only as a logical grouping tool.
+The Lua namespace does not need to correspond to a C++ namespace;
+in fact no C++ namespaces need to exist at all unless you want them to.
+LuaBridge namespaces are visible only to Lua scripts; they are used as a logical grouping tool.

-To obtain access to the global namespace for a `lua_State* L` we call this function:
+To obtain access to the global namespace for a `lua_State* L` we call:

     getGlobalNamespace (L);

-This returns a temporary object on which we can perform registrations.
-Any registrations will go into the global namespace (a practice which is not recommended).
-Rather than put multiple registrations into the global namespace, we can instead add a single namespace to the global namespace, like this:
+This returns a temporary object on which we can perform registrations that go into the global namespace (a practice which is not recommended).
+Rather than put multiple registrations into the global namespace, we can add a single namespace to the global namespace, like this:

     getGlobalNamespace (L)
       .beginNamespace ("test");

 The result is to create a table in `_G` (the global namespace in Lua) called "test".
 Since we have not performed any registrations, this table will be mostly empty, except for some bookkeeping fields that LuaBridge inserts.
-Note that LuaBridge reserves all identifiers that start with a double underscore.
+LuaBridge reserves all identifiers that start with a double underscore.
 So `__test` would be an invalid name (although LuaBridge will silently accept it).

-Functions like `beginNamespace` return the corresponding object on which further registrations can be performed.
-We could create a nested namespace like this:
+Functions like `beginNamespace` return the corresponding object on which we can make more registrations.
+This:

     getGlobalNamespace (L)
       .beginNamespace ("test")